saltstack/salt-project-website/README.md

 # Salt Project Website

-The main static site for https://saltproject.io, built with [Hugo](https://gohugo.io/).
-The site is currently hosted using GitLab Pages on AWS.
+This repository is for the main static site of https://saltproject.io, built with [Hugo](https://gohugo.io/).
+The site is currently hosted on AWS (CloudFront/S3), and uses GitLab Pages for previewing.

 ## Install prerequisites